Kapendev/parin-website/pages/tour.md

 void drawDebugText(IStr text, Vec2 position, DrawOptions options = DrawOptions());
 ```

-Drawing is not pixel-perfect by default, but it can be by calling the `setIsPixelPerfect` or `setIsPixelSnapped` functions.

 ### Draw Options

 Draw options are used for configuring drawing parameters.